 Note: If you want to use the Cloud Foundry Command Line Interface (cf CLI) for managing calls, you must install the Scheduler for PCF CLI plugin on your local machine.
 This plugin is packaged with the Scheduler for PCF tile on Pivotal Network.
 For more information, see the Prerequisites section of the Using Scheduler for PCF topic.

-To execute tasks related to an app, create a call by running the
+You can create a call by running the

 cf create-call APP-NAME CALL-NAME URL command, where:

 APP-NAMEis the app you want to create a call for.

 CALL-NAMEis the name for your call.

 URLis the URL to execute a HTTP POST call against.

 You can execute a call manually by running the